themer1/LeaseBridge/readme.md

 - Provide a small HTTP API for listing documents, fetching raw PDFs, and triggering ingest.

 ## Modules
   - `rag-module` — Overall rag implementation that provides following:
   - DocuSign integration: reads envelopes, lists documents, fetches documents, and saves them to local storage.
   - Ability to direcly upload a PDF document that is chunked,

 ## Key components
-- `DocusignController` (in `docusign-controller/ingest`): contains all API end-points that can be called to ingest and store a document
+- `DocusignController` (in `rag-module/ingest`): contains all API end-points that can be called to ingest and store a document

-## CodeT93 comments:
-Since Docusign was not a preferred mechanism to handle documents, following can be done:

-- com.lb.docusign/ingest/DocusignController -> Based off requirements, Bulk-upload documents using the `/upload`
-  - or create a job that does it without `/upload` end-point or provide roles based ability to upload documents.
-- com.lb.docusign/qa/QaController -> Make `/qa/answer` is used to answer all questions.
-Roles based access would still needed to be implemented
+- `QaController` (in `main/qa`): contains all API end-points to run search queries related to documents.
+- LLM: `gpt-4o-mini` (can be changed using application.yml config)
+- Database: Postgres SQL

 ## Build & run
 In `rag_database` folder there is a dml script for all data tables used in this project.